-We wanted to provide a brief overview of the components we have chosen for the Model 3 Challenge, and the reasons behind our decisions.
+We wanted to provide an overview of the components available to competitors for the Model 3 Challenge.
 The combination of these parts turns the Model 3 from mild to wild on the track, and still retains a very comfortable and compliant ride on the street.
 It also furthers our goal of reasonable running costs in this Series by maximizing tire and brake component life, battery life, and motor life.
 Please note that this is not a list of required modifications, but rather the recommended build.

 Mountain Pass Performance has sponsored and helped to develop this series with the goal of making amateur electric vehicle racing accessible to the masses.
 As such, many of the components we have selected for the Series will be MPP products.
 With several years of testing in the field by consumers, MPP has proven to develop high-quality, top-performing, and cost-effective parts for the Model 3 Chassis.